decentraland/catalyst/docs/content-server-api/history/get.md

 # Get history

-Please avoid using this endpoint, getting to `/history` is equivalent to getting to `/deployments?sortingField=origin_timestamp&sortingOrder=DESC`
+Please avoid using this endpoint, getting to `/history` retrieves the same information as `/deployments`

 **URL** : `/history`